When my husband Win was getting his teaching credential, I sometimes

 compartments, which became a two-apartment dwelling, one for Caesar,

-the other for Cleopatra and Mark Anthony.
 Win decided to add to it.
 He thought fish swimming

 underneath them would complete the ambience.
 I was convinced